 And if you are planning a holiday with fixed dates, you can get insurance for just those dates as well.

 SafetyWing wants to create a complete safety net for people who don't have it – which is usually people who are living/working outside of the traditional workplaces and/or are working remotely – but as what they provide is a normal travel medical insurance, it works perfectly for short-term travelers too.

-After the 364 day limit, you may purchase new coverage if you will be continuing to travel.
+After the 364-day limit, you may purchase new coverage if you will continue to travel.
 This is a very popular arrangement with those who are taking longer trips or trips which may become extended by business requirements since it conveniently auto-renews.

 Travelers can also enter specific dates of travel and purchase insurance based on that, as with other insurance plans.
 There is an available option where you can pay upfront for your coverage with a five-day minimum and a 364-day maximum.

 Pricing is based on where you’ll be traveling, the dates of travel, and your age.
 Another plus offered by SafetyWing is that you may purchase insurance while you are already in the midst of your trip.

 SafetyWing insurance can be purchased in 175 countries, excluding Cuba, Iran, and North Korea.

 SafetyWing now offers global health insurance for remote teams so that employers can provide their workers with comprehensive health insurance, regardless of where they live.

 It's also a fully comprehensive option for remote workers and nomads who want full medical coverage in their home country, as well as Covid 19 coverage and global medical coverage outside their home country.